TexBlock/TiC-Wiki/Home.md

-Welcome to the TinkersConstruct wiki!
+Welcome to the Tinkers Construct development wiki!
+See the sidebar to get started with wiki contents.